-AUTOMOBILE SALES TAX AND INTEREST DEDUCTION
+AUTOMOBILE SALES TAX DEDUCTION

-- Proposal would allow taxpayers who purchase new domestic or foreign cars and light trucks after November 12, 2008, and before January 1, 2010, to deduct sales tax and interest payments on individual income tax returns. - The deduction would be "above-the-line," available to both taxpayers who itemize their deductions and those who claim the standard deduction. - Single taxpayers with income up to \$135,000 and couples with income up to \$260,000 would be eligible to claim the credit. - Buyers may take a deduction for the purchase of new cars or light trucks with a total value of up to \$49,500. - By reducing the after-tax cost of new cars and light trucks, the proposal might increase auto purchases and stimulate demand for an industry greatly affected by credit problems and the economic crisis but those effects would likely be small. - Much of benefit would go to households that would buy new vehicles anyway.
-Furthermore, allowing the deduction for purchases made since last November raises proposal's cost without affecting sales of new vehicles. - JCT estimates that the provision is estimated to cost \$10.5 billion over ten years.
+- Proposal would allow taxpayers who purchase new domestic or foreign cars and light trucks within one year of the bill's date of enactment to deduct sales tax paid on those purchases on their individual income tax returns. - The deduction would be "above-the-line," available to both taxpayers who itemize their deductions and those who claim the standard deduction. - Single taxpayers with income up to \$135,000 and couples with income up to \$260,000 would be eligible to claim the deduction. - Buyers may take a deduction for the purchase of new cars or light trucks with a total value of up to \$49,500. - By reducing the after-tax cost of new cars and light trucks, the proposal might increase auto purchases and stimulate demand for an industry greatly affected by credit problems and the economic crisis but those effects would likely be small. - Much of benefit would go to households that would buy new vehicles anyway.
+Furthermore, allowing the deduction for purchases made since last November raises proposal's cost without affecting sales of new vehicles. - ICT estimates that the provision is estimated to cost \$1.7 billion over ten years.